GuiyuZhao/zhaoguiyu.github.io/_pages/about.md

 * 2023-12: Our SphereNet accepted by IEEE TGRS 2024! 🎉🎉🎉
 * 2020-09: I won national scholarship for undergraduate students! 🎉🎉🎉

+## Education

+* Ph.D in Computer Science, XXX University, 2025 (expected)
+* M.S. in Automation, Beijing Institute of Technology, 2022
+* B.S. in GitHub, China University of Geosciences, 2018

 ## Research

 My research focuses on computer vision, autonomous driving, and robotics.